NathanDavisBarrett/learning-vue-cli/tutorials/lesson2.md

 </style>
 ```

-In the template section, we use `router-link` to create links, so that these are resolved to components by the Router.
-We use `router-view` to tell the router to put the rendered component in that location.
+The template section uses `router-link` to create links, so that these are resolved to components by the Router.
+It uses `router-view` to tell the router to put the rendered component in that location.
 So `router-view` is replaced with the
 contents of the template for `Home.vue`
 or `About.vue`, depending on which page
 is active.

-In the style section, we define global
+The style section defines global CSS.
-CSS.

 ## Configuration